 We're based at Cathedral Court in the heart of Sheffield city centre.
-Our facilities include a state-of-the-art computer lab, seminar rooms, tutorial rooms and social spaces - helping us rank 3rd for 'learning community' in the 2019 National Student Survey (NSS).
+Our facilities include a state-of-the-art computer lab, seminar rooms, tutorial rooms and social spaces.

 Practical teaching facilities